aws-samples/aws-modernization-with-sysdig/content/30_module_1/_index.md

 #### About AWS CodeBuild
 [AWS CodeBuild](https://aws.amazon.com/codebuild/) is a fully managed continuous integration service.
 CodeBuild compiles source code, runs tests, and produces deployable software packages without the need to provision, manage, and scale your own build servers.

+The ephemeral task that is created for scanning our images is important to note because AWS CodeBuild allows you to do two important steps as part of the image build process:

+1. AWS CodeBuild lets you use custom containers or choose standard images provided by AWS which in this case is used to scan our container images
+2. AWS CodeBuild builds the base image for your container as we need an ephemeral container that is responsible for scanning the image built for security vulnerabilities.